What WRJ Sisterhoods Do

-Sisterhoods—often referred to as women's groups—are groups of active and engaged women who belong to a Reform Jewish congregation and work together toward a common cause.
-WRJ-affiliated sisterhoods* provide an array of leadership opportunities for women in their congregations.
+Sisterhoods and women’s groups are active and engaged women who belong to a Reform Jewish congregation, affiliate with WRJ and work together toward a common cause.
+WRJ-affiliated sisterhoods* provide various leadership opportunities for women in their communities.
 Most sisterhoods maintain a voting seat on their congregation’s Board of Directors.

-Each sisterhood has different local interests, but they are all dedicated to various religious, educational, social, philanthropic, and advocacy efforts.
+Each group has different local interests, but they are all dedicated to various religious, educational, social, philanthropic, and social justice efforts.
 They are an outlet for the vibrant energy, creativity, and passion of Reform Jewish women, a social hub, and an integral part of any congregation.
-WRJ supports the women who lead and make up our sisterhoods and provides a global network through which these groups can leverage their resources to advance their shared values.
+WRJ supports the women who lead and make up these groups and provides a global network through which they can leverage their resources to advance their shared values.

-*All sisterhoods affiliated with WRJ pay dues to WRJ and their WRJ District based on their number of members, which can vary greatly from one group to another.
-Contact WRJ's Manager of Engagement, Heather Lorgeree for more information.
+*All sisterhoods affiliated with WRJ pay dues to WRJ and their WRJ District based on their number of members, which can vary significantly from one group to another.
+Contact WRJ’s Director of Engagement, Heather Lorgeree, for more information.

 WRJ offers a variety of resources through Yammer—a Microsoft-based platform that allows members to search for what they need and connect with each other to ask questions and share ideas.
 Resources in Yammer include: